 Now, before we can honestly understand these and other related issues, it is important to understand our own beliefs about diversity.

-Topic 1: Crossing Your Own Familiar Borders: Understanding Your Own Beliefs About Diversity
+Crossing Your Own Familiar Borders: Understanding Your Own Beliefs About Diversity

-Some guests and I will share the origins of our own ideas about diversity.
+During future podcasts, guests and I will share the origins of our own ideas about diversity.
 We will then reflect on our ideas about diversity and determine if they are accurate/justifiable.
 Lastly, we will decide and share whether our ideas about diversity will enhance our lives and the lives of those we encounter.

 Call to Action:

-I encourage you to slow down and take some time to talk with people; especially across cultural and ethnic backgrounds.
+Also, I encourage you to slow down and take some time to talk with people; especially across cultural and ethnic backgrounds.
 You may be surprised at how a small act like this will make your day and enhance someone’s life for years to come.